-Hearing loss can happen at any age, but it’s especially important to diagnose hearing impairments in younger children, as untreated hearing loss can impact a child’s verbal, social and emotional development.
+Hearing loss can happen at any age, but it’s especially important to diagnose hearing impairments in younger children, as untreated hearing impairment can impact a child’s verbal, social and emotional development.

 If children have difficulty talking, don’t respond to noise or aren’t starting to talk, their hearing may be impaired.